No bids for Air India so far, govt will not extend May 31 deadline

 The government plans to divest a 76 per cent stake in the loss-making, state-owned carrier.
 The state-owned airline is laden with debts running into thousands of crores.
 Despite a few players making initial queries regarding the sale of the majority stake, there haven’t been any bids so far.
 The government plans to announce the qualified bids, if they are any, on June 15.

-The governments has clarified earlier that the new owner does not need to take the company public within three years of purchase.
+The government has clarified earlier that the new owner does not need to take the company public within three years of purchase.
 It, however, plans to remain a minority stakeholder without holding any special rights.

 Major airlines such as IndiGo, Jet Airways, Emirates and Qatar have decided against entering the race, according to reports.
 The Tata Group is also unlikely to submit a bid, according to a report in Reuters.